matthieuSolente/email-darkmode/README.md

 **solution 2**

-- According to Nicole Merlin, we ca use CSS positioning and z-index to layer the email content over the top of the VML content.
+- According to Nicole Merlin, we can use CSS positioning and z-index to layer the email content over the top of the VML content.
 Thus the text content remain separate from the  VML.
 - Alternativly, we can use the `mso-style-textfill-type:gradient` trick describe above

 **solution 3 : use the mso style attribute: mso-color-alt**

  **In case of a White Text**

- Nicole Merlin made some test and found that :
+ Nicole Merlin made some tests and found that :
 - The body background must be #555555 or lighter
 - VML fill must be `#333333` or darker